-The test shall be offered on TBA at 8:00 at HS Café.
+The test shall be offered on TBA at the high school café.

 Contact the principal for information about this opportunity.

 Awards and Honors (All Grade Levels)

 Awards and Honors vary by grade levels and campuses.
 Information regarding awards and honors is available in the counselor's office and in the Hooks High School Student Course Guide.
 Parents are encouraged to attend their child's awards and /or honors presentations.